How to Fill a Vape Cartridge: Complete Guide (2026)

 Problem: Burnt Taste on First Hit

-Cause: Didn’t prime long enough
+Cause: Didn’t prime long enough.

 Problem: Oil Pooling at Top, Not Absorbing

-Cause: Coil needs more time to saturate OR oil is too cold
+Cause: Coil needs more time to saturate, or oil is too cold.

 Problem: Oil Leaking from Mouthpiece

-Cause: Overfilled or stored on its side
+Cause: Overfilled or stored on its side.

-Problem: Cartridge Tastes Harsh/Bad
+Problem: Cartridge Tastes Harsh or Bad

-Cause: Oil overheated during warming OR coil burnt from dry firing
+Cause: Oil overheated during warming, or coil burnt from dry firing.

 Commercial Filling: For Dispensaries & Brands